es-labs/vue-antd-template/README.md

 4. Updating the template

+Ensure that you have commited your changes and pushed to remote in case there are issues

 ```bash
 git fetch upstream
 git merge upstream/main
 # or
 git merge upstream/main -–allow-unrelated-histories
 ```

+There may be some template related merge conflicts to resolve.

 ## Install & Run & E2E Test